“So every dream that I’ve dreamed has come true a hundred times…” (Elvis)

 Will Joan find her way to Graceland, to love and to riches?
 AYE, ELVIS is an alternative love story about escapism, identity and a Doric Elvis.

 AYE, ELVIS premiered at 'a Play, a Pie and a Pint' in February 2018 featuring the fantastic Joyce Falconer, David McGowan and Karen Ramsey, directed by Ken Alexander.
 The show was remounted by Gilded Balloon as part of the Edinburgh Fringe Festical 2018.
-A secondary remount as part of 'a Play, a Pie and a Pint' took place at Oran Mor in 2019, voted as as an audience favourite for the '500 plays' celebrations.
+A third remount as part of 'a Play, a Pie and a Pint' took place at Oran Mor in 2019, voted as an audience favourite for the '500 plays' celebrations.
 A fourth remount was presented by the Traverse as part of MultiStory at Edinburgh Fringe in 2021.